 Own3D also has a Twitch Emote Generator that allows you to change a template to resemble yourself or another character.
 You can create up to 26 different emotes using the character, making it easy to create branded content on the fly.

-Visuals By Impulse specialize in designing many different features for Twitch, Mixer, and other platforms.
+Visuals By Impulse specialize in designing many different features for Twitch, YouTube Gaming, and other platforms.
 They are always adding something new to browse and are open to custom orders.

-Search through available inventory of emotes on Visuals by Impulse.
-Inventory will fluctuate based on demand and what has recently been created
+Search through the available inventory of emotes on Visuals by Impulse.
+Inventory will fluctuate based on demand and what has recently been created.

 Custom Orders Through Visuals by Impulse